The construction industry had a really rough ride throughout the recession and fleet operations suffered as a result…

 You’ll soon see which operators are using the most fuel and, once highlighted, it empowers you to take corrective action such as eco driver training, so you can hopefully see the fuel costs reduce inline.

 There may be two vehicles that have covered similar mileage but consumed a different amount of fuel.
 This is a tell-tale sign that something is amiss – it could be the fieldworker’s driving style or possibly an issue with the vehicle.
 Either way, once highlighted, you will be able to address the issue and cut unnecessary costs.

 You will also be able to report on overall fuel usage across your fleet, at the same time drilling down on individual makes and models to assess whether the fuel usage is justified and whether improvements in both planning, allocation and vehicle selection can be improved.

 3. Regular Maintenance

-When you have expense assets such as construction vehicles, ensuring the vehicles remain fully utilised is extremely important.
+When you have expense assets such as construction vehicles, ensuring the fleet vehicles remain fully utilized and maintained is extremely important.

-Adhering to a regular maintenance plan will undoubtedly help reduce its downtime.
+Adhering to a regular fleet maintenance program will undoubtedly help reduce its downtime.
 There’s no question that a fully functional vehicle will run better than a poorly maintained one, but regular maintenance can also help to avoid large bills should something go wrong.